Matter: Everything you need to know

-The Matter Working Group is also taking an open-source approach to developing the SDK, which will enable companies to bring products to the market faster once it's complete.
+The Matter Working Group is also taking an open-source approach to developing the SDK, which enables companies to bring products to the market faster.

-This will make it easier for companies and developers to build smart home appliances and Internet of Things (IoT) devices that seamlessly work together, regardless of the brand.
-That means Matter-certified products will work with Google Home, Amazon Alexa, Apple Homekit products, Samsung SmartThings, and much more.
-This will also simplify the buying process for both retailers and consumers who can have solace knowing that even the best smart home products will support their ecosystem.
+This makes it easier for companies and developers to build smart home appliances and Internet of Things (IoT) devices that seamlessly work together, regardless of the brand.
+That means Matter-certified products can work with Google Home, Amazon Alexa, Apple Homekit products, Samsung SmartThings, and much more.
+This should also simplify the buying process for retailers and consumers, who can know that even the best smart home products will support their ecosystem.